 Stay the night or visit the spa

 What’s a theme park vacation without a resort hotel attached?
 Hersheypark has three options, depending on what type of vacation you’re looking for.
 The Hotel Hershey and Villas is renowned for its refined elegance, sports and fitness complex catering to active families, and indoor and outdoor pools.
 And for some adult time, check out the spa with exclusive chocolate treatments like the Chocolate Fondue Wrap, Cocoa Facial, or the Chocolate-Dipped Strawberry Immersion treatment.
 For family fun, The Hersheypark Lodge offers deluxe accommodations, an indoor pool complex featuring a variety of water attractions, including slides, a spray zone, tipping buckets, and numerous resort activities.
-If you are looking for something a little more rustic, the 55-acre year-round Hersheypark Camping Resort is also available, and it features cabins, open and shaded campsites, and loads of amenities for guests.
+If you are looking for something a little more rustic, the year-round Hersheypark Camping Resort is also available and features cabins, open and shaded campsites, and plenty of amenities for guests.
 And bonus: All the resorts include the Sweetest Benefits with early and after-hours admission to parks, savings on passes to Hersheypark and attractions, and a shuttle bus service that drops you off steps away from the park front gate.

 To learn more about Hersheypark, visit their website, Instagram, and Facebook.